reachchrisyoung/CTI-Reporting-Notes-1/README.md

 Ensure this is put into a clear, tangible manner of conveyance.

-What it means to fail with this:
+### What it means to fail with this:

 IF the conflict is not understood…

 …THEN: it is likely that we could find ourselves chasing our tail and trying to get “something” – and it’s likely that no one really knows what that something is that is attempting to be achieved.

-Solution:
+### Proposed Solution:

-We need to understand the “so what” of something – so, in intelligence, put the “so what” upfront.
-Use the BLUF method – which stands for…
+We need to understand the “so what” of something.

+Therefore, in intelligence, put the “so what” upfront.
+KEYWORD: BLUF

+The BLUF method – and B.L.U.F. stands for…

 Bottom
 Line
 Up
 Front

-What this achieves:
+### What this achieves:

 It articulates “Why this is important.”